Sarah Frey: Career

 Frey has been described as "the Pumpkin Queen of America".
 She grows more pumpkins than any other farmer in the United States.
 In 2016, Frey sold around five million pumpkins.
 Most of her pumpkin crop is not suitable for eating, but is very popular for Halloween lantern carving.
 The family business now owns about 15000 acre of farms, spanning Florida, Georgia, Missouri, Arkansas, Illinois, Indiana, and West Virginia.
 Although pumpkins are the most popular produce, the business also farms watermelons, cantaloupes, sweet corn, and hard squash.
-In 2018, Frey Farms launched Sarah’s Homegrown.
-Sarah’s Homegrown is focused on agua frescas and fresh produce.
+In 2018, Frey Farms launched Sarah's Homegrown.
+Sarah's Homegrown is focused on agua frescas and fresh produce.
 Frey Farms is a Certified Women Owned Business.

 She created Tsamma Watermelon Juice as a way to use the "ugly fruit" that would otherwise be discarded or tilled back into the fields.
 Frey's business negotiations with Walmart have been featured in a Harvard Business School study.

 Sarah Frey serves on the United Fresh Government Relations Council and the National Watermelon Promotion Board.
 She is also a member of the Illinois Agriculture Coalition committee.
 Frey is currently on the steering committee for the IBIC.

 Her second book, The Growing Season (2020), was reviewed by Publishers Weekly and the Boston Globe, The New York Times, Kirkus Reviews and The Library Journal.

 Politics

+Politico reported during the 2024 Presidential Transition of the incoming Second Trump Administration, Frey was suggested as a potential candidate for Secretary of Agriculture to President Trump by his daughter Ivanka Trump.

 In 2019, Frey was recruited by congressional Republicans looking for a female candidate to replace Republican Representative John Shimkus after he announced his retirement but decided not to run.